apache/mynewt-site/docs/chapter3/newt_tool_reference.md

 export |  Exports the configurations of the specified target `input1`.
 If -a or -export-all flag is used, then all targets are exported and printed out to standard out.
 You may redirect the output to a file. import | Import one or more target configuration from standard input or a file.
 Each target starts with `@target=<target-name>` followed by the attributes.
-The list of targets should end with `@endtargets`. size   | Outputs the RAM and flash consumption by the components of the specified target `input1`.
+The list of targets should end with `@endtargets`. size   | Outputs the RAM and flash consumption by the components of the specified target `input1`. download | Downloads the binary executable `<target-name>.elf.bin` to the board. debug    | Downloads the binary executable `<target-name>.elf.bin` to the board and starts up the openocd/gdb combination session. gdb takes over the terminal.

 Command-specific flags